plow-technologies/onping-templates/arduino_mqtt_project/README.md

 **Linux**

-In a terminal, navigate to `/etc/mosquitto`, run the command `sudo open mosquitto.conf` and add the lines `allow anonymous true` and `listener 1884 0.0.0.0`.
+In a terminal, run `sudo apt install mosquitto`.
+Then, navigate to `/etc/mosquitto` and run the command `sudo open mosquitto.conf`.
+Add the lines `allow anonymous true` and `listener 1884 0.0.0.0` to mosquitto.conf.

+Type `mosquitto -v` to ensure mosquitto is installed.

 **Windows**

+[Download](https://mosquitto.org/download/) the mosquitto service on the device that you'd like to host your broker from.

+open the windows services app (search for services or `run` `services.msc`.
+Find mosquitto broker in the list, right click and choose `start`.

-Navigate to C:\mosquitto\ and open mosquitto.conf as an administrator.
+Navigate to `C:\"Program files"\mosquitto` and type `"mosquitto.conf"` as an administrator.
+This should open the mosquitto.conf file.
 Add the lines `allow anonymous true` and `listener 1884 0.0.0.0`.

+Note: On windows you may have to run all of your mosquitto commands such as `mosquitto_pub` and `mosquitto_sub` in a cmd terminal in `C"\"Program Files"\mosquitto`

+Type `mosquitto -V` to ensure mosquitto is installed.

 **Connecting the Pulse to your mqtt broker**

 In order for the Pulse's mqtt client to connect to your mqtt broker, it needs to know the IP address and port number of the broker.
 We'll set those now.

-Conect the Pulse over USB to a computer that can run the Arduino ID.
+Conect the Pulse over USB to a computer that can run the Arduino IDE.
 If you don't have the Arduino IDE installed, you can download it [here](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE).

 On the computer, clone this repository using git clone [INSERT GIT COMMAND]

 You'll need to configure the arduino IDE for the Feather 32u4, and install dependencies.

 [Setting up the IDE for the feather 32u4](https://learn.adafruit.com/adafruit-feather-32u4-basic-proto/arduino-ide-setup?gclid=Cj0KCQjwk96lBhDHARIsAEKO4xb-HTH6jnBRTT8DlZ_DJDmj5NXO9ytJX4JSwXBmlLgH0CaZMCxn2HcaArvaEALw_wcB)

 [Installing dependencies in the Arduino IDE](https://support.arduino.cc/hc/en-us/articles/5145457742236-Add-libraries-to-Arduino-IDE)

 The libraries you will need for this project are